-Maritime transport is key in creating blue growth and connection the European economies to each other and the World markets.
-In Europe, the sector generates some €200 billion annually in added value and employs 2.5 million people (cf. figure below).
-Especially, deep and short sea shipping are major economic subsectors for which most employment is on land.
-Transport on rivers and other inland water bodies is not discussed further here.
+Maritime transport is key in creating blue growth and connecting European economies both internally and with the World market.
+In Europe, the sector generates €200 billion annually in added value and employs 2.5 million people (see Figure 6).
+Specifically, deep and short sea shipping are major economic subsectors for which most employment is on land.85 Transport on rivers and other inland water bodies is not is the scope of this discussion.